saad-abrar/saad-abrar.github.io/_pages/about.md

 My research primarily investigates three critical areas:

-1. **Impact of Mobility Data on COVID-19 Predictions**: Evaluating how human mobility data affects the accuracy of COVID-19 case predictions and examining potential biases in these predictions across different demographic groups.
+1. **Impact of Mobility Data in Predictive Modeling**: Evaluating how human mobility data affects the accuracy of COVID-19 case predictions and examining potential biases in these predictions across different demographic groups.

 2. **Fairness in COVID-19 Forecasting**: Developing frameworks to audit the fairness of COVID-19 prediction models across various social determinants, with a particular focus on the CDC's Forecast Hub models.

-3. **Economic Activity and Mobility Patterns**: Investigating the relationship between mobility data and economic activity, particularly focusing on small business resilience during and after the COVID-19 pandemic.
+3. **Economic Activity and Mobility Patterns**: Investigating the causal relationship between mobility data and economic activity, particularly focusing on small business resilience during and after the COVID-19 pandemic.

 # Recent Publications